-Under the Code of Audit Practice, we are required to report to you if, in our opinion, we have not been able to satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2023.
+Under the Code of Audit Practice, we are required to report to you if, in our opinion, we have not been able to satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2024.

-We have nothing to report in respect of the above matter except on 16 July 2024 we identified a significant weakness in the Authority's arrangements for financial sustainability.
+We have nothing to report in respect of the above matter except:

+On 16 July 2024 we identified a significant weakness in the Authority's arrangements for financial sustainability for the years ended 31 March 2021, 31 March 2022 and 31 March 2023.
 This was in relation to the Authority's financial position becoming significantly more challenging due to increased demands and complexity of service provision, along with the impact of inflation and the cost-of-living crisis, combined with workforce pressures.
 A failure to properly develop and risk assess savings schemes with appropriate contingencies will further intensify this pressure.